By David Joel Miller.

-They may have passed around a sign in sheet first, or they may pass it around now.
+They may have passed around a sign-in sheet first, or they may pass it around now.
 As I mentioned before people sign in by first name last initial only (that confidentiality thing) and you do not have to sign in if you chose not to.
 No one keeps these sign in sheets, not that I know of, so there is no way to prove you were there unless you get something signed at the time of the meeting.

 The meeting will likely start with a moment of silence and the recitation of the “serenity prayer.”
-Many groups will have the serenity prayer, the twelve steps and the twelve traditions as well as some sayings, posted on the wall.
+Many groups will have the serenity prayer, the twelve steps, and the twelve traditions as well as some sayings, posted on the wall.

 There may also be a picture three men and a bed.
 This refers to the very first meeting where two sober members went to visit a man in the hospital.
 The idea of A. A. all started with the understanding that to stay sober you need to get out of self and start doing for others.
 (They refer to that ideal as the 12th step.)

 Court cards are an “outside issue.”
 A. A. does not get paid for this; they do it as a courtesy.
 If you ask the secretary for a signature to prove you were there, be nice about it.
-Get there on time, put your card in the basket or ask the person up front where it goes and stay till the end to get your card back.
+Get there on time, put your card in the basket or ask the person up front where it goes and stay until the end to get your card back.

-Meetings often start with some readings, the secretary may hand out some things to read or they may read from a page in the book.
+Meetings often start with some readings, the Secretary may hand out some things to read or they may read from a page in the book.
 You do not have to read if you do not want to.

 Once the meeting starts they will follow the format for that particular meeting.
 They may take turns reading and sharing or they may just share.